 Orientation should also be a time to establish expectations for the program.
 What does each individual hope to gain from the program, both academically and personally?
-What are the group's expectations for the experience?
+What are the group's expectations for the experience and for each other?
 During orientation, the group should work to understand their existing perceptions of the host country and be able to discuss anxieties, doubts, hopes, and expectations about the program and the country.
 Understanding what everyone hopes to achieve on the program will enable the success of each participant and will allow the program leader to facilitate, to the best of their ability, a program that meets the students' expectations, as well as their own.
-At the same time, it is also important that a leader to be able to recognize when students' expectations are unreasonable.
+At the same time, it is also important that a leader be able to recognize when students' expectations are unreasonable.
 The leader should make clear what the students can and should expect from the host country and the program itself, and what resources and amenities they may or may not have access to.

 Finally, orientation should establish a foundation for the program and provide an introduction to the experience the group is about to have.
 Because overseas programs are by definition experiential learning, orientation should address both academic and practical issues.
 Orientation sessions should convey adequate historical and cultural background about the program country so that the group feels prepared to confront the challenges and adventures that await them.
-However, some groups have found that some of the information they learned about the country during orientation could have been omitted since it was easy to figure out upon arrival in the country.
-They felt that this time could have been spent on other activities to build group dynamics and leadership skills.
-Each program is different, however, and the extent to which orientation deals with country-specific information is up to the leader and the students in the group.

-Format
+Orientation Format

 Most programs hold an initial orientation meeting soon after all participants are accepted so that students get a chance to meet each other informally.
 Then the group leader typically arranges 4-8 mandatory orientation sessions throughout the semester prior to the program departure.
-Orientation usually occurs on a bi-weekly basis, with sessions usually held in the evening.
+Orientation usually occurs on a bi-weekly basis, with sessions often held in the evening.
 It is a good idea to figure out a day and time when all participants are available early on in the semester so that you ensure full participation.
 Below are some elements of orientation that past program leaders and student participants alike have found especially helpful.